 - Encourage employees to participate in roundtables, surveys and share their ideas or frustrations with the new facility updates

-- Communicate frequently so employees are constantly updated on the changes designed to keep everyone safe and healthy
+- Communicate frequently so employees are constantly updated on the changes and understand that the updates are designed to keep everyone safe and healthy

 - Install sanitation stations and/or surface dividers